DukeFerdinand/express-react/README.md

       * `$ (yarn or npm) install`
   3. Run the dev server
       * `$ yarn app` or `$ npm run app`
-      * Open your browser to http://localhost:8080 to see the client
-      * Or open your brower to http://localhost:3000/api to see an example API endpoint
+      * Open your browser to http://localhost:3000/ to see the client. **NOTE:** to see an example API response, go to http://localhost:3000/api.
+This is also visible on the root route in the client as `Hello from your API!`

 ### Creating a production build